 Final thoughts

 Clear website redesign requirements prevent scope drift and protect SEO.
-Use the checklist above, assign owners, and validate every requirement before design starts.
+Use the checklist above, assign owners, and run the website redesign SEO checklist before and after launch.